 The violation and the regulatory requirement(s) that should be cited, and associated enforcement action(s), as applicable.

 Unanimous agreement of the SERP voting members is not needed to establish consensus; rather, a consensus decision is one in which all SERP voting members at least generally accept the position, agreement, or decision reached, such that the outcome is representative of the entire group rather than attributed to an individual.
 In all cases, the region or responsible NRC office conducting the inspection is responsible for the overall management and processing of inspection findings.
-Although some findings may be referred to other technical branches of the NRC, the or responsible office must maintain full awareness of the status of those findings to ensure that the findings are processed in an effective and efficient manner.
+Although some findings may be referred to other technical branches of the NRC, the regions or responsible office must maintain full awareness of the status of those findings to ensure that the findings are processed in an effective and efficient manner.

 If, after the SERP discussion and review, the DRO Director or designee has determined that the members have reached consensus, then a determination has been reached.
 However, if consensus has not been reached on the characterization of the finding, the safety or security significance, and/or the enforcement action(s), the panel members should hold a follow-up SERP within a reasonably prompt timeframe (typically within 2 weeks) focusing on the areas of disagreement.
 Prior to the follow-up SERP, each voting member should provide the other SERP members with a one-page document summarizing their position on the areas of disagreement.
-If the DRO Director, or designee, determines that consensus is still not reached after the follow-up SERP, then the SERP members should raise the areas of disagreement to the applicable deputy office directors and deputy regional administrator and a SERP will be held with the deputy office directors and deputy regional administrator as decision-makers.
+If the DRO Director, or designee, determines that consensus is still not reached after the follow-up SERP, then the SERP members should raise the areas of disagreement to the applicable deputy office directors and deputy regional administrator and an escalated SERP will be held with the deputy office directors and deputy regional administrator as decision-makers.
 Once again, before the SERP, the voting members should document the areas of disagreement and various views and provide this to the other SERP members and to the deputy office directors and deputy regional administrator involved in the SERP.
-Should the deputy office directors and deputy regional administrator fail to reach consensus at the SERP, the issue should be raised to the appropriate Deputy Executive Director for resolution by the Office Directors and Regional Administrator per the Enforcement Manual guidance.
+Should the deputy office directors and deputy regional administrator fail to reach consensus at the escalated SERP, the issue should be raised to the appropriate Deputy Executive Director for resolution by the Office Directors and Regional Administrator per the Enforcement Manual guidance.

 02.02 The Role of SERPs in the SDP

 A SERP is required to approve the preliminary and final significance and enforcement characterization for inspection findings characterized as White, Yellow, Red, or GTG.
 In the SDP, issues that are determined to not be minor and do not initially screen to Green proceed to an Inspection Finding Review Board (IFRB), governed by IMC 0609, Attachment 5.
 One outcome of an IFRB is approving the plan for significance evaluation.
 Once the preliminary significance evaluation is completed, a Preliminary SERP is required to approve issuance of any White, Yellow, Red, or GTG preliminary characterization.
 If any characterization of the issue changes from preliminary to final issuance, a Final SERP will be required to approve issuance of any final White, Yellow, Red, or GTG (for security) finding.
-Additionally, in certain circumstances a Planning SERP, which occurs following an IFRB and before preliminary significance is determined, to approve the plan and resources the significance of a finding.
+Additionally, in certain circumstances a Planning SERP is required, which occurs following an IFRB and before preliminary significance is determined, to approve the plan and resources necessary to evaluate the significance of a finding.

 Planning SERP